Oh, even deleting messages do not work. There’s no escape.

-This ruling came into fruition after Christian Cadajas was convicted of being sexually being involved with a minor.
+This ruling came to fruition after Christian Cadajas was convicted of being sexually involved with a minor.
 This is also based on a 31-page ruling by Justice Jhosep Lopez.
 Cadajas refuted stating that viewing his messages is a violation of privacy.

 Cadajas, a 24-year-old was romantically engaged with a 14-year-old girl back in 2016.
 The two conversed on Facebook Messenger, the latter of which used her mother’s phone.
-At one point, Cadajas persuaded the girl into sending her pictures of her private parts but she continually refused.
+At one point, Cadajas persuaded the girl to send pictures of her private parts, but she continuously refused.